 The cool thing about learning with Duolingo is that our lessons are developed by teaching experts—from linguists, to researchers, to former college language professors, we have a lot of people who are working to improve Duolingo because they just love language!
 Because they know so much about language, they know a lot about tools and resources that the average person might not use daily, but that any language learner would find fascinating.

-Enter: the International Phonetic Alphabet (aka the IPA), which is just one example of these very cool language tools!
+Enter: the International Phonetic Alphabet (IPA), which is just one example of these very cool language tools!
 It’s used by linguists and language teachers to teach pronunciation and represent the sounds of different languages, but most language learners don’t know how to use it!
 Lucky for you, we're here to satisfy your curiosity and help you use the IPA in any language you're learning.
 (And if you landed here by mistake, seeking hoppy beer recommendations… sorry.
 But stick around!
 We promise this is fun.)